The best gardening tools will take the back and wrist ache out of digging, weeding, edging, and pruning – and be good-looking and nice to hold, too.

 Light to lift but fearless in the face of stubborn roots and soil, reviewers found the Roughneck pick mattock tool to be adept at all manner of jobs, from pulling up stumps to excavating huge amounts of chalk.

-With a heavy head and a lightweight fibreglass handle to minimise vibrations from heavy hits, users were impressed with how well it struck a balance between capable and comfortable.
-Some said you had to drive the head into place firmly on the shaft before first use, but loved that the head had remained tight to the handle after extensive work – good news when it comes to safety in the garden, nobody wants a pick flying off through the kitchen window!
+With a heavy head and a lightweight fiberglass handle to minimize vibrations from heavy hits, users were impressed with how well it struck a balance between capable and comfortable.
+Some said you had to drive the head into place firmly on the shaft before first use, but loved that the head had remained tight to the handle after extensive work – good news when it comes to safety in the garden.
+Nobody wants a pick flying off through the kitchen window!

-Trowels are endlessly useful things in the garden, handling everything from transplanting seedlings, to potting, to cutting through straggly roots to make room for new plants, so you want to make it a good one.
+Trowels are endlessly useful things in the garden, handling everything from transplanting seedlings, to potting, to cutting through straggly roots to make room for new plants – so you want to make sure you have a good one.